NMK2022/Harvard-cs50x/README.md

 ### Acknowledgments
-Thank you Harvardx, edx, David Malan, Doug Lloyd, Brian Yu, and all the other members who made this course free.
+Thank you Harvardx, edx, David Malan, Doug Lloyd, Brian Yu, and all the other members who made this course possible.

 The skills learned in this course led to the creation of my own website: http://defystatistics.com